 As part of the community empowerment agenda, activities were not only undertaken by the campaign organizers and artists, but also involved the people of Kali Code.
 Teenagers from the village participated in a video workshop for three days at EngageMedia, and produced six videos that were screened on the night of the launch event.

-Now, Kali Code is showing its true colors – the color of its people, and not of the tobacco company.
+Now, Kali Code is showing its true colours – the colour of its people, and not of the tobacco company.